 “Billing poor fathers doesn’t help poor mothers and kids become less poor,” observed Jacquelyn Boggess with the Center for Family Policy and Practice.
 Instead, it results in “a highly indebted individual.”
 It can also result in parents being jailed for nonpayment of their child support obligations.

-The practice of incarcerating mostly poor parents for failing to pay child support is well over a century ...
+The practice of incarcerating mostly poor parents for failing to pay child support is well over ...

 A lot has been written about mass incarceration and the role drug laws have played in boosting the nation’s prison and jail population.
 While it is intuitive to expect prisoners to be accused or convicted of criminal offenses, the reality is that tens of thousands of people – nearly all men and, as usual, disproportionately men of color, and nearly always poor – are languishing behind bars not because they committed a crime but because they are too poor to pay court-ordered child support.
 While much attention has been focused recently on “debtors’ prisons,” where people are incarcerated due to their inability to pay fines, fees and court costs, prisoners serving time for non-payment of child support are largely ignored.